Counseling Services

 Limits of services

-There are no limits on a student’s ability to meet with a counselor when they need.
+There are no limits on the number of sessions that a student can schedule.
 Students are always welcome and encouraged to seek services at the Counseling Center and we would never turn a student away.
-Students are especially welcome to utilize walk-in counseling as much as they need.
 However, the Counseling Center does not do long-term individual therapy.
-For any students wanting to establish a provider they can meet with as often and as long as they need or need specialized mental health care, we can help facilitate a referral to a provider that meet their needs.
+For any students needing a higher level of care, wanting to establish with a provider they can meet with long-term or that is specialized in a specific area, we can help facilitate a referral to a provider that meets their needs.

 The Counseling Center views mental health as a continuum representing the range of a student’s level of functioning and wellness from impaired to flourishing.
 We find that students will likely find themselves on different places in the continuum as they encounter life situations throughout different parts of their college careers.
 The Counseling Center staff believes in the growth and resilience of our students and that they naturally and instinctively move in a direction of increased health and wellness.
 Helping students face and overcome a particular challenge promotes the student’s ability to meet normal developmental tasks including developing healthy patterns and coping strategies.
 Students might typically seek short periods of counseling for issues such as adjusting to college as a new student, relationship concerns or problematic patterns, life situations such as losing someone, alcohol and/or substance use, academic stressors, and stress associated with the transition to life after graduation.